rstkey/various-smart-contracts/ton (TVM)/ABOUT.md

 # TON contracts

-This directory contains TON Blockchain and TVM smart contracts.
+This directory contains TON Blockchain and TVM smart contracts. contracts on TON behave like `actors` and we call it actors too. everything on TON is contract or actor even accounts (they are waller contracts).

 ## languages